neelsmith/greek101/printable/syllabus.md

 # Peer tutoring

-The Department of Classics and the Classics Department Inclusion Committee offer a peer-based tutoring program for Greek 101 students.
-The tutors have received training through Academic Services and Learning Resources, and can discuss course with ou, help you understand how to solve problems, and suggest independent learning strategies.

-Tutoring workshops run as an appointment-based service of 40-minute sessions, at time arranged between you and the Peer Tutor.
-To set up an appointment with one of the tutors, please contact your professor.
+The Department of Classics offers a peer-based tutoring service for intermediate Greek that includes review and practice sessions on topics we are currently covering.
+As sessions are scheduled throughout the semester, details of dates, times and topics will be posted on the course web site.